Pyomo/pyomo/doc/OnlineDocs/working_abstractmodels/data/index.rst

 1. use standard Python objects,

-2. initialize a model with data loaded with a :class:`DataPortal <ref pyomo.environ.DataPortal>` object, and
+2. initialize a model with data loaded with a :class:`~pyomo.environ.DataPortal` object, and

 3. load model data from a Pyomo data command file.